 Since this waxy, gritty but crazy popular candy tends to get a bad rap, I thought why not come up with something for those of us that might like the idea of candy corn (flavor) but not necessarily the texture.
 Candy corn is supposed to be creamy and have a butter-like consistency, which I can totally get behind by the way.
 So why not take the flavor of the candy corn and infuse it into a favorite seasonal drink?
 And that is when the Candy Corn Latte was born!

 Sure, you could buy Candy Corn flavored syrup, but who wants to do that?
 Making your own flavored syrups is a lot less expensive, plus you can make how much you will reasonably consume.
 This one you can drizzle over ice cream or even use it for scary cocktails for Halloween!
+If you’re a cold brew fan, this simple syrup is a great addition topped off with some sea salt cold foam!
 Here’s what you’ll need for the Candy Corn Simple Syrup:

 - 1 c of candy corn

 - 1/4 c of honey

 - 1/4 tsp of vanilla extract